Tau-0/QWT-Plot/README.md

 # QWT-Plot
-QWT Module for Typing Analysis Project
+A QWT module for the Typing Analysis project